Crochet stitch tutorial: The Suzette stitch

 3. Then make a double crochet in the same stitch.

-4. Skip the next stitch and make a single crochet.
+8. Skip one stitch and make a single crochet in the last stitch.

 Row 2

-10. Then make a double crochet in the same stitch.
+10. Make a single crochet in the very first stitch.

-13. Keep working in the same way until the end of the row.
+13. Continue working in the same way until the end of the row until you have two stitches left.

 Finished Suzette crochet stitch working in rows